vetri-global/white-paper/white-paper.md

   removeClaim
 ```

-## Claim Privacy
+#### Claim Privacy

-To protect the identity privacy instead of saving the plain data in the claim
+To protect the privacy of the identity the underlying data of a claim (e.g. the
+name of a person, its birthdate, etc.) is not directly stored in the claim.
-we envision saving the hash of the data signed by the claim issuer, this would
+Instead it only stores a hash of the data, which is then signed by the claim
-maintain the data private but enable the process of checking the integrity of
+issuer (together with the other claim metadata).
+This signature is then also
+stored in the claim.
+This protects the underlying data, but enables anyone to
-the data if wanted by the identity owner.
+check the integrity of the private data (if made available by the identity
+owner).

 ## Use Cases

 Let's say Alice wants her birthday to be verified by the local authority in her
 town, she would go to the authority office and scan a QR code to start the